hashicorp/consul/README.md

 ...
 ```

 *Note: `make` will build all os/architecture combinations.
-Set the environment variable CONSUL_DEV=1 to build it just for your local machine's os/architecture.*
+Set the environment variable `CONSUL_DEV=1` to build it just for your local machine's os/architecture, or use `make dev`.*

 *Note: `make` will also place a copy of the binary in the first part of your `$GOPATH`.*